Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2024-01-09, 2:46 P.M. - Debugged save_library
 Fixed segfault caused by reset function.
 Fixed the format of the songs that were saved to the text file.

+### 2024-01-10, 12:42 A.M - Debugged library functions
+Fixed txt file format using strlen, error with loading the library correctly.
+Installed mpg123, not sure if it works or not.